ringlocker/SubstanceCraft/README.md

 ### Diphenhydramine
 Not fully implemented, created in refinery with oil.
 Gives several negative effects, consumption is discouraged

+## Dealer
+Every once in a while, a dealer appears, much like a wandering trader but a tad more common.
+The dealer will sell 2 different drugs and buy 4 different drugs, selling drugs returns slightly less cash than it would cost to buy.
+Dealers sell one agricultural item, such as coca seeds or marijuana plant seeds.
+Lastly, dealers will sell 6 random substances/compounds at varying prices.

 ## Advancements
 This mod features two advancement tabs.
 Their function is less of showing "advancement" but rather they act as a guide.